build-on-aws/building-apache-kafka-connectors/README.md

 ## ⬆️ Starting the local environment

 With the connector properly built, you need to have a local environment to test it.
 This project includes a Docker Compose file that can spin up container instances for Apache Kafka and Kafka Connect.

-To do that, you need to install the following dependencies:
+1. Install the following dependencies:

 - [Docker](https://www.docker.com/get-started)

-Start the containers using the following command:
+2. Start the containers using Docker Compose.

 ```bash
 docker compose up -d